y011/idiot/README.md

 ## Installation

-Download the binary from `releases` on GitHub, unzip and drag the app to the `/Applications` folder.
+Download the latest binary [here](https://github.com/snare/idiot/releases), unzip the zip file and drag the app to the `/Applications` folder.

 ## Building